microsoft/Recognizers-Text/.NET/README.md

     Optionally, you can use the `recognizeCurrency` method to parse your input with the same result.

-    `NumberWithUnitRecognizer.recognizeCurrency("Interest expense in the 1988 third quarter was $ 75.3 million", Culture.English)`
+    `NumberWithUnitRecognizer.RecognizeCurrency("Interest expense in the 1988 third quarter was $ 75.3 million", Culture.English)`

 * [DimensionModel](/.NET/Microsoft.Recognizers.Text.NumberWithUnit/Models/DimensionModel.cs)